ahmedmagds/strain-tracking-in-the-microbiome/README.md

 2. Index E. coli genes with bwa-mem
 3. Align 1d samples to E. coli genes with bwa-mem
 4. Compare the set of . coli genes in each sample
-5. Investigate SNVs in E. coli gene alignments
+5. Investigate SNVs in E. coli gene alignments.
+For a given gene, show edit distance (NM) and mismatched bases (MD).

 Assembly-based approaches